Skip to main content

 The Welcome of the Table

 When the door opens, Jesus speaks not of correction or pressure, but of sharing a meal.
 Food is deeply relational.
 Eating together takes time.
 It creates space.
-When people gather around a table — family, friends, even those reconnecting after a long absence — something shifts.
+When people gather around a table, family, friends, even those reconnecting after a long absence, something shifts.
 Conversation flows, defences soften, and connection grows.
 More often than we realise, eating together strengthens relationship.

 Where Belief Is Gently Relearned

 This image suggests that faith is not always rebuilt through answers, but through closeness.
 Not belief before relationship, but relationship nurturing belief.
-In that shared space, unbelief is not shamed or rushed — it is met with patience.
+In that shared space, unbelief is not shamed or rushed.
+It is met with patience.

 This is restoration without pressure.
 Relationship rebuilt through presence, not performance.
 Warmth replacing distance.
 Fellowship replacing indifference.
-Not a return to a former version of faith, but space for connection again — gently, honestly, and freely.
+Not a return to a former version of faith, but space for connection again, gently, honestly, and freely.

 A Familiar Voice